 Friday 2 May marked one year since launching All Things IC consultancy, after a decade of working in internal communication in-house.

+I registered the business on 31 January 2013.
 It’s been a fantastic 12 months and I’ve had the pleasure of working with brilliant clients, forming new professional relationships and shaping and evolving my business.

 I love working in internal communication because of the variety of the work we do as comms pros, and seeing the real difference effective communication makes.

 On 2 May I was at the Institute of Internal Communication conference in Brighton, UK.
 I’ll be blogging my thoughts on it this week, but in the meantime, do see the Storify I created to collate all the Tweets, pics, Vines and links.